A SAD REALITY:

 As I type this, I am listening to French Gospel artist and evangelist Gilbert Ringenbach singing.
 The album I admit is an old one.
 Although his style (jazz gipsy) is a genre of music I like, it is the content of his songs that appeals to me.
 His album, 30 or 40 years ago, could be put in the hands of any non-Christian.
 Throughout his whole life, Gilbert Ringenbach has succeeded where many Christian artists have not: singing the message of the Gospel.

 What characterised performing artists like Andréa Crouch, Evie, or groups like Petra or The Gaither Vocal Band was that they not only sang for non-Christian audiences but also had their own style of music.
-As my Swiss missionary friend said: “We all ended up becoming the same”.
+As my Swiss missionary friend said: “We have all ended up becoming the same”.

 Recently I was with two missionary friends at a restaurant.
 The conversation turned to the question: “What is the best way to reach the French people with the Gospel?